vpagador/test/README.md

 attributes of the Hangman() class:

-word: The word to be guessed, picked randomly from the word_list.
+`word`: The word to be guessed, picked randomly from the word_list.
 Remember to import the random module into your script.

 word_guessed: list - A list of the letters of the word, with for each letter not yet guessed.
 For example, if the word is 'apple', the word_guessed list would be ['', '', '', '', ''].
 If the player guesses 'a', the list would be ['a', '', '', '', ''].